zedlopez/ifm/The Recipe Book.md

 Next we move up to quantitative approaches, where we remember not just whether a liquid is present, but how much of it.
 In its simplest form, we could have a drinking vessel from which we draw in sips, so that it can be full, half-empty or empty: see [Thirst].

 The example with the best compromise between simulation quality and complexity is [Lemonade].
-Here we provide a kind of container called a "fluid container", not just a single cup, and each such vessel has a given "fluid capacity".
+Here we provide a kind of container called a `fluid container`, not just a single cup, and each such vessel has a given `fluid capacity`.
 Each holds only a single liquid at a time (so no mixtures) and can be empty or full to any level (rounded off to the nearest 0.1 fl oz).
 We can fill one vessel from another (unless it would make a mixture).
 But liquids leaving these vessels must be consumed–drunk or poured away without trace: we cannot make pools on the floor, or carry liquids in our cupped hands.
 There is no object representing "lemonade": there are only fluid containers, but which can be called ``LEMONADE`` if that is what they now contain.

 [Savannah] is a light elaboration of Lemonade, showing how liquids might be poured on other objects, as for instance to extinguish a fire.

 [Noisy Cricket] extends [Lemonade] to allow for mixing, though then the number of different possible mixtures is so large that complexity increases greatly.
-[Lakeside Living] extends [Lemonade] differently to add a "liquid source" kind, a form of fluid container which has infinite fluid capacity and is scenery–ideal for a lake, river or spring.
+[Lakeside Living] extends [Lemonade] differently to add a `liquid source` kind, a form of fluid container which has infinite fluid capacity and is scenery–ideal for a lake, river or spring.

 ### See Also